Copywriting is a misleading word. If you’ve ever sat down to write an email, it’s likely you wrote what looked right or “felt” creative.

 You can also use words such as “bestselling”, “favorite” and so on for variety as these words have the same connotation as the word “popular”.

 Takeaway.
 Take your most popular items and create a dedicated page on your site for these items.
-Then promote your popular products with a campaign on the rest of your site to drive traffic to these products and sell more.
+Then promote your popular products with an onsite campaign to drive traffic to these products and sell more.
 And remember to include the word “Popular” as many times as you can.

 A quick question…